KVKMYH72VT/BetterDiscord-ThemesAndPlugins/README.md

 ### Q: Can you make a custom theme for me?
 A: The quick answer is No. However you can Download and Install a theme that has theme customization available.
 In this case, Download the `GGO_Kirito.theme.css` from this repo or from BetterDiscord server under the `#official theme list`.

+this is a fork, the original is by Vaporous